Australia 'deeply concerned' over arrest of journalists in Malaysia

 Najib has faced sustained pressure to resign since the middle of last year over allegations of corruption linked to the debt-laden state fund 1Malaysia Development Berhad (1MDB), and deposits into his private accounts worth around $680 million.

 He has denied any wrongdoing and maintains he did not use the funds for personal gain.
-Malaysia’s attorney-general closed all investigations into Najib last month, after reviewing reports from the Malaysian Anti-Corruption Commission.

-The government has also cracked down on media organizations that have published critical reports on the 1MDB scandal.

-Last month, it blocked the widely read news portal The Malaysian Insider, prompting the United States to voice concern.
+He was cleared earlier this year of any criminal offence or corruption.

-Sally Neighbour, the program’s executive producer, wrote on Twitter that the journalists had been in Malaysia reporting on the corruption scandal and denied any allegations of wrongdoing on their behalf.
+Sally Neighbour, the programme’s executive producer, wrote on Twitter that the journalists had been in Malaysia reporting on the corruption scandal and denied any allegations of wrongdoing on their behalf.

 “Our journalists were doing what journalists do in countries with a free press,” she wrote.